ShadowOne333/The-Legend-of-Zelda-Redux/ReadMe.md

 * **[DONE]** Be able to kill the Pols Voice by playing the flute, and also with arrows to retain the original way of killing them (Thanks to stratoform for this!)
 * **[DONE]** Flip the heart rows in the File Select Screen (Thanks again stratoform!)
 * **[DONE]** New column definitions to make the overworld look more polished, adding corners, rounded edges and other slight stuff so the overworld doesn't look as blocky.
+* **[DONE]** Make recently bombed overworld walls have a new arched cave entrance tile, without the tile losing its properties from the previous tile $24 (new tiles are $54-$57): https://www.romhacking.net/forum/index.php?topic=29403.msg404505#msg404505
+* **[DONE]** Rework the Credits for the game to have full names show up for each developer (like in Zelda 2 Redux): https://www.romhacking.net/forum/index.php?topic=29403.msg403636#msg403636

 -------------------